-Our team at Hallier Lawrence will happily answers these and any other questions you might have about family law.
+Our team at Hallier Stearns PLC will happily answers these and any other questions you might have about family law.
 An informed client is one who is empowered to make knowledgeable decisions for their family’s best interests.

 Contact us today for a legal consultation to get your questions answered by one of our trusted and compassionate Arizona family lawyers.